json-schema-org/blog/pages/posts/fixing-json-schema-output.md

 So that's one way that I would like to update the output and the reasoning behind it.
 If you have any thoughts on this, please do let us know in a comment either in the [discussion](https://github.com/orgs/json-schema-org/discussions/63) or on the [PR](https://github.com/json-schema-org/json-schema-spec/pull/1249).

 Again, if you'd like to see what the impact of making this change in my implementation was, please have a look at [this PR](https://github.com/gregsdennis/json-everything/pull/308).
 All of these changes were driven by updating the output, but I think most of them are specific to my architecture, and some of them could be made to the library even without implementing the new output.
-The short summary, though is the net -343 lines of code!
+The short summary, though, is the net -343 lines of code!

 _Cover photo by me_ 😁